Asian-Pacific Society of Hypertension

 APSH Trustee & Council

-There are 8 Trustees and a Secretary General.
-Two trustees represent the founder societies of Japan and Australia.
+There are 8 members of executive and a Secretary General.
+Two executives represent the founder societies of Japan and Australia.
 Four other members represent the societies selected to hold meetings.
 Two are elected by Council.
 The president of the society is the chairman of the next Congress.

-The trustees at present in office and until the end of the 11th Congress are as follows
+The executives at present in office and until the end of the 13th Congress are as follows

 |Member||Prof. Kikuo Arakawa||Japan|